1. Blog

 How to Promote Healthy Skin in Dogs

 You don’t need to wait until your dog is scratching, biting, and chewing to think about their skin health.
-Taking a proactive approach that promotes healthy skin can keep your dog looking and feeling their best before a skin infection happens.
+A proactive approach that promotes healthy skin helps your dog look and feel their best before a skin infection happens.

 And even if you can’t head off skin issues before they happen, using vet-recommended treatments in conjunction with home remedies and over-the-counter products can help your dog feel better on the inside and the outside.